oxinabox/oxinabox.github.io/_posts/2017-01-19-JuliaPro-first-impressions.md

 [JuliaPro](http://juliacomputing.com/products/juliapro.html) is JuliaComputing's prepackaged bundle of julia, with Juno/Atom IDE, and a bunch of packages.
 The short of it is: there is no reason not to install julia this way on a Mac/Windows desktop -- it is more convenient and faster to setup, but it is nothing revolutionary.
 <!--more-->
-JuliaComputing is the company formed by several of the julia core dev's to provide paid support contracts etc, while earning money to let them continue developing the language.
-Paid support contracts are things that industry users want from a product -- this funds many linux distros.
+JuliaComputing is the company formed by several of the julia core devs to provide paid support contracts etc, while earning money to let them continue developing the language.
+Paid support contracts are things that industry users want from a product -- this also funds many linux distros.

 JuliaPro thus comes with a [free version, and a Enterpise version](https://shop.juliacomputing.com/Products/?page_id=7435) -- at $1499 annually.
-Beyond the support contract, the only features the free version has is Excel Integration.
+Beyond the support contract, the only features the free version is missing is the Excel Integration.
 To me Dataframes have replaced Excel a long time ago.
 But Excel is incredibly heavily used in industry -- even more so than in research science.
 This is a bad thing.

 Apparently, GPL-free version, and [Intel MKL](https://software.intel.com/en-us/intel-mkl) (BLAS) are coming soon to JuliaPro Enterpise.
 These are things that are fairly easy to setup when building julia from source.
 Intel MKL is actually available free -- which is news to me.
 So I have downloaded the non-paid version, on to a windows computer that has never had julia before.